NexPlayer/Unity-SDK/basic/licensing.md

 #### 1. ENTER A LICENSE KEY
 > *"No license key found.
 Please enter a valid license key, see how to do it at doc section 'Licensing'."*

 The License Key field is empty, so please enter in it the license key provided to you by NexPlayer.
-It should be under the User License Key section in the inspector.
+It should be under the User License Key section in the Inspector.
 If you don't have a key, you can contact us to request it.

 #### 2. INVALID LICENSE KEY
 > *"Invalid user key.
 Your key is not assigned to any license.
 Please make sure that you entered the right key or request a valid one to NexPlayer."*